xet7/beryldb/README.md

 NOTE: Beryl has changed a bit.
 Some functions and file names may have changed.
 Hence, Beryl's documentation may be closer to the ``stable`` branch.
-Nonetheless, the core structure is the same, and it has been intensively tested.
+Nonetheless, the core structure is the same, tested extensively.

 ## Contributing

 We are always welcoming new members.
-If you wish to start contributing code to the Beryl project in any form, such as in the form of pull requests via Github, a code snippet or a patch, you will need to agree to release your work under the terms of the BSD license.
+If you wish to start contributing code to the Beryl project in any form, such as in the form of pull requests via Github, a code snippet, or a patch, you will need to agree to release your work under the terms of the BSD license.